jmeretab/stormpath-cat-dog-api/README.md

   export STORMPATH_APPLICATION_HREF=xxx
   ```

-4. Create a group in Stormpath called `Cat People`
+4. Create a group in Stormpath called `Cat People`.
 This group is needed to determine who can access certain endpoints of the Cat API

   ```bash